A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Point Pelee National Park

-Over 300 species migrate through one of Canada’s smallest yet most ecologically diverse parks, making it one of Ontario's most popular and prolific spots for birding.
-After extensive structural renovation, the 24-metre-high metal observation Tip Tower recently reopened to the public, which is great news for avid birders.
+Over 300 species migrate through one of Canada’s smallest yet most ecologically diverse parks, making it one of Ontario’s most popular and productive birding spots.
+After extensive structural renovation, the 24-metre-high metal observation Tip Tower reopened to the public, which is great news for avid birders.

 Special events at Point Pelee are always a bit hit.
 In early February, the Visitor Centre hosts annual owl prowls.
 Guests learn about owls in the park and venture out to listen for their calls.